kanidm/kanidm/kanidm_book/src/ssh_key_dist.md

 To support SSH authentication securely to a large set of hosts running SSH, we support distribution of SSH public keys via the kanidm server.

-## pre-release warning

-Currently the tools involved on the client machines do *not* cache the SSH public keys.
-This means that if your primary kanidm server is offline you will *not* be able to SSH to these machines.
-You should adapt and maintain a disaster recovery plan that allows you to access machines if or when this situation occurs.

 ## Configuring accounts

 To view the current ssh public keys on accounts, you can use: